pgspider/sqlite_fdw/README.md

 - **force_readonly** as *boolean*, optional, default *false*

   This option is useful if you need grant user permission to create a foreign tables on the foreign server and revoke user permission to modify any table data on this foreign server.
-This option with `true` value can disallow any write operations on foreign server table data througth SQLite file readonly access mode.
+This option with `true` value can disallow any write operations on foreign server table data through SQLite file readonly access mode.
 This option driven only by foreign server owner role can not be overwritten by any `updatable` option value.
-This is a strong restiction given by PostgreSQL foreign server owner user not to modify data in any foreign server tables.
+This is a strong restriction given by PostgreSQL foreign server owner user not to modify data in any foreign server tables.
 Also see [Connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).

 - **truncatable** as *boolean*, optional, default *false*

   Allows foreign tables to be truncated using the `TRUNCATE` command.

-- **keep_connections** as *boolean*, optional, default *false*
+- **keep_connections** as *boolean*, optional, default *true*

   Allows to keep connections to SQLite while there is no SQL operations between PostgreSQL and SQLite.